Building Packages

 Overview

-Packages are imported into info-beamer.com. info-beamer.com can import a package from a zip archive, list of URLs or from a git repository.
-All three type of sources are specified as a url and must be publicly reachable for info-beamer to fetch.
-Additionally you git based package on info-beamer.com which you can git push to.
+Packages are imported into info-beamer.com. info-beamer.com can import a package from a ZIP archive, list of URLs or from a git repository.
+All type of sources are specified as a url and except for the git import must be publicly reachable for info-beamer to fetch.
+Additionally you can use git based package on info-beamer.com which you can git push to.

 Let's create a new package.
 Each package must contain a file called node.lua.
 This file is executed by the program info-beamer pi on your device and controls what's displayed on the screen.
 To learn more about what's possible take a look at info-beamer documentation.
 To run your code without using the additonal services and convenience of info-beamer.com take a look at the info-beamer pi download page.